About Us

 La Terre Bioregional Center was conceived by James Inabinet

-After successes and failures, he embarked on a solo vision quest on the land in 2003, looking for insight to proceed.
-The first insight was that he had to know and understand more about what happens to a person upon establishing a deep intimate connection with the land; his scientific training fell short.
+After successes and failures, I embarked on a solo vision quest on the land in 2003, looking for insight to proceed.
+The first insight was that I had to know and understand more about what happens to a person upon establishing a deep intimate connection with the land; my scientific training fell short.
+To wit, he completed an MA in Earth Literacy and a PhD in Philosophy and Religion with a concentration in Philosophy, Cosmology, and Consciousness.
+The second insight was that without collaboration, what he desired to achieve was impossible.

 The collaboration is this effort.
 He continues as co-coordinator.
 The hardest thing about collaboration is having to give up control–and wait.